DunkFig/code_toolkit_fall2022/00_WEEKONE.md

 ## [Our Syllabus](https://github.com/DunkFig/code_toolkit_fall2022/blob/main/Syllabus.md)

-## One on One
-I want to schedule Virtual 1:Ones with everyone in the class periodically throughout the semester.
-These informal chats will help me gage progress, help with confusion, and help me get to know each of you a bit better.

 ## Office Hours
 SCHEDULE OFFICE HOURS [HERE](https://calendar.app.google/ijii6sYBHRwy6xMv7) FRIDAY 12:00PM - 2:00PM.
 (If none of these times work just email me and we'll find another time :) )

-## Slack
-I invited you all to our slack and to our channel.
-If I have missed anyone please let me know right now!
-Please sign up as it is a way to contact me directly about issues with homework or readings.
+I want to schedule Virtual One on Ones with everyone in the class periodically throughout the semester.
+These informal chats will help me guage progress, help with confusion, and help me get to know each of you a bit better.

 ## Examples / Inspiration